-- Adaptation is embedded in our curriculum and practiced by all staff. - We have a tailored bespoke curriculum and termly Pupil Progress Meetings that help us to monitor progress and reflect on the next best steps. - Quality First Teaching meets the needs of all the children in the class, for example whole class visual timetables and individual needs are targeted via year group provision maps. - The Extended Learning Team (ELT) operates for KS2 children who find the core subjects more difficult and require additional support/time to understand year group specific objectives.
-These groups are taught by the most experienced members of staff. - When appropriate, additional resources and technology are included in daily teaching.
+- Adaptive teaching and scaffolding is embedded in our whole curriculum and practice. - We have a tailored personalised curriculum and termly Pupil Progress Meetings that help us to monitor progress and reflect on the next best steps. - All our teachers are clear on the expectations of high-quality teaching and the ordinarily available provision.
+This is monitored regularly by the leadership team. - High quality teaching meets the needs of all the children in the class, for example whole class visual timetables. - When appropriate, additional resources and technology are included in daily teaching.
 Specialist recommendations are also followed to ensure the curriculum is accessible for all pupils.